 The way in which a Diver is connected to a computer depends on the way in which the Diver is deployed in the monitoring well.

 - A Diver suspended from a steel cable must first be pulled up to the surface before it can be read.
 First, the cap of the Diver must be removed (turn counter-clockwise), before it is placed in the USB Reading Unit, see the picture below.

-The TD-Diver and Micro-Diver are made of stainless steel 316L, which is not suitable for use in seawater.
+The TD-Diver and Micro-Diver are made of stainless steel 316L, which is not suitable for use in sea water.
 The Cera-Diver and CTD-Divers are made of zirconia, a ceramic material.
-This material does not corrode in seawater and these Divers can therefore be used in seawater.
-Van Essen Instruments explicitly selected a ‘non-metal’ for the Diver types required for use under more aggressive environments, such as seawater.
+This material does not corrode in sea water and these Divers can therefore be used in sea water.
+Van Essen Instruments explicitly selected a ‘non-metal’ for the Diver types required for use under more aggressive environments, such as sea water.
 Any metal will eventually corrode in an aggressive environment.
 The zirconia housing is extremely resistant to corrosion.
 The ceramic (Alumina) pressure sensors exhibits the same properties.
-The Viton o-rings have been selected for their favourable properties in aggresive environments.
+The Viton o-rings have been selected for their favourable properties in aggressive environments.

 Is a Diver limited to being used at sea level?

 No, Divers can be used from 500 m below sea level to 5,000 m above sea level.